nikhil2197/Classroom-Video-Chunk-And-Analyze/README.md

 The scripts in this repo include attempts using:

 - **OpenAI Whisper (v2 on API)** for audio-only transcription and GPT-4o-based evaluation
-- **OpenAI Whisper (large-v3 on GPU)** for audio-only transcription using 10s chunks instead of 1 minute chunks <- this is the latest and greatest in transcription for this repo.
+- **OpenAI Whisper (large-v3 on GPU)** for audio-only transcription using 10s chunks instead of 1 minute chunks.
 It is on `whisperlarge_v3` subfolder
+- **ElevenLabs Scribe API** to transcribe the full audio in 1 go <- this is currently the latest and greatest in audio transcription for this repo.
+You can access this in the `eleven_labs` folder.
 - **Google Cloud Video Intelligence API** for activity recognition and segmentation passed through to **GPT-4o** for scoring
 - **Demucs + Whisper (GPU)** for teacher voice isolation
 - **LLaVA (Language-Image Alignment Vision Assistant)** with feature-based prompts (e.g., setup, prop_usage, engagement) and 1 frame per 10 s extraction for visual analysis of classroom scenes